Who is Reyna?

 The fetal skeleton was raised into place three weeks later.
 The position and angle of the fetus are a best guess as to how she existed inside of the mother.

 North Atlantic Right Whales are the most endangered of the great whales.
-Population estimates hover around 400 individuals.
+Population estimates hover around just over 500 individuals.
 These animals are studied in great detail by a variety of researchers.
 The DNA records for Reyna indicate that she had one older sibling and three younger siblings.

 All three right whale species have raised patches of skin called callosities.
 Each whale’s callosity pattern is unique to that whale.
 These patterns can be used to identify individuals.
 Small crustaceans called cyamids live on the callosities.